Jay, Florida: 19th century

+20th century

 In 1902, a committee was formed to select a name for the thriving farming community.
-James Thomas Nowling submitted the name "Pine Level" but it was declined due to a Florida post office already using it.
-Mr. Nowling was asked to submit a second name and was turned down again due to the name being too long.
-He was asked to submit yet another name but the Postal Department named the new post office after Mr. Nowling before he was able to submit another name and Mr. Nowling became the first postmaster of Jay.
+James "Jay" Thomas Nowling submitted the name "Pine Level" but it was declined due to another Florida post office already using that same name.
+Nowling was asked to submit a second name and was turned down again due to the name being too long.
+He was asked to submit yet another name but the United States Postal Service decided to name the new post office after his nickname ("Jay") before he was able to submit another name, and then Nowling became the first postmaster for the community that now had his namesake.

-A small group of farmers began a livestock market in 1940 and reached sales of up to $1 million within 10 years.
-Oil was discovered here in 1970.
-The Jay oilfield has approximately 67 oilwells - eleven within the town limits.
-Royalties from the oil have exceeded $400 million that funded a new city hall, fire department and recreation complex.
+In 1922, at least 175 African-American residents of Jay left in a mass exodus after a fight between a black and a white farmer, leaving a legacy of Jay being known as a sundown town.
+In a 1974 Tampa Bay Times article, the then-mayor of Jay, J.D.
+Bray said: "The sun doesn't set on a colored man in Jay, ...
+Come 4 o'clock, they're gone.
+They were run out of here back in the days of the turpentine still.
+And they know better than to come in here."
+According to the US Census in 2010 and in 2020, the town still had only four African-American residents, but that was up from just two Black citizens on the 2000 US Census.

+The Town of Jay was officially incorporated as a municipality in 1951.

 Geography

+The approximate coordinates for the Town of Jay is located in northwest Santa Rosa County at 30°57′4″N 87°9′7″W.

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.
 The town lies on high ground on the east bank of the Escambia River.

 There are two river access points/boat ramps, both outside the city limits.